chrisccerami/book/src/paging.md

 > addresses to refer to that memory.

 Paging is actually implemented by a part of the CPU called an ‘MMU’, for ‘memory management unit’.
-The MMU will automatically translate virtual addresses into their respective physical addresses automatically; we can write all of our software with virtual addresses only.
+The MMU will translate virtual addresses into their respective physical addresses automatically; we can write all of our software with virtual addresses only.
 The MMU does this with a data structure called a ‘page table’.
 As an operating system, we load up the page table with a